-Having become climate neutral in its own operations, Tele2 is now focused on decreasing the environmental impact of its value chain, including vendors’ use of resources as well as customers’ reuse and recycle behavior.
-Advancing the circular economy can also provide Tele2 with access to new business opportunities that are currently underserved in the marketplace.
+Having reduced emissions in own operations by over 90%, we are now focused on decreasing the environmental impact of our value chain, including vendors’ use of resources as well as our customers’ reuse and recycling behavior.
+Advancing the circular economy can also provide us with access to new business opportunities that are currently underserved in the marketplace.

 Reducing the impact of our value chain

-Tele2 is climate neutral in its own operations (Scope 1 and Scope 2 according to the well-established GHG Protocol Corporate Standard).
-Being committed to lead in sustainability, Tele2 now aims to also become the first telco in the markets where we operate to achieve a climate neutral value chain (Scope 3).
-We are far from done, but we will celebrate every victory on our way.
+We have already achieved a greenhouse gas emission reduction of over 90% in our own operations (Scope 1 and Scope 2 according to the well-established GHG Protocol Corporate Standard) and are offsetting remaining emissions until we reduce these to zero.
+Being committed to lead in sustainability, we are now aiming to become the first telco in the markets where we operate to achieve a net-zero value chain (Scope 3) by 2035.

-Advancing circular economy means improving our value chain’s use of natural resources by 1) put pressure on suppliers, 2) increase reuse of hardware and 3) collect e-waste from customers to recycle it.
+In March 2022, we became the first telecommunications company in Sweden to publicly commit to 100% circularity for network equipment.
+Advancing circular economy means improving our value chain’s use of natural resources by 1) putting pressure on suppliers, 2) increasing reuse of hardware and 3) collecting e-waste from customers for recycling.
 Our long-term goal is:

 - By 2025, Tele2 will develop winning offerings for relevant customer segments in B2B and B2C, based on a circular business model and reduced climate impact.

 - Reduce scope 3 GHG emissions by 60% per subscription by 2029 using 2019 as a base year (target approved by the Science-Based Target initiative).